woodruffw/kbs2/README.md

 `kbs2` is my attempt to reproduce the best parts of KBSecret in a faster language.
 Apart from the name and some high-level design decisions, it shares nothing in common with the original KBSecret.
+It's only named `kbs2` because I'm used to typing "kbs" in my terminal.